ejfrick/ejfrick/README.md

 Hi, you can call me EJ.
-I'm a site reliability engineer @ Box currently; you can find waaaay more info about me on my [website](https://www.engjole.net)
+I'm a senior software engineer at [ConductorOne](https://conductorone.com) currently; you can find waaaay more info about me on my [website](https://www.ejfrick.com)

 tl;dr: into distributed systems, Python, DevOps strategy, & platform engineering.